codazoda/neatcss/README.md

 Neat is distributed as open source under the MIT license.

-There are lots of ways you could contribute to Neat.
-Help spread the word.
-Create an issue.
+There are lots of ways you could contibute to Neat.
+First, please help spread the word about this project and get others using it.
+Something as simple as sharing it on social media goes a long way.
+If you find an problem, please create an issue on Github.
 I'm also happy to review code change requests.
+Feel free to fork this project and create a pull request.
+Here's a high level overview of how you do that.

+* Fork the project on Github
-* Clone the code
+* Clone your fork to your local machine
 * Create a new branch
+* Make and test your changes
+* Add and commit those changes
+* Push your new branch up to Github
-* Send a PR
+* Use the *Compare & pull request* button on Github to send a PR